Become a Longhorn Wellness Peer Educator

 Semester Course Credit Service Hours Course Code Course Description

-1 (Fall) 3 Hours 10 HED 3781* Prepare to be a peer educator through discussions, lectures, readings, assignments, shadowing of senior peer educators and interactive exercises.
-Start the planning of a campus health initiative and learn about a variety of health topics.
+1 (Fall) 3 Hours 10 HED 3781* Prepare to be a peer educator through discussions, lectures, readings, assignments, shadowing of senior peer educators, and interactive exercises.
+Begin planning a campus health initiative and learn about a variety of health topics.

-2 (Spring) 1 Hour 20 HED 178G Take the lead on conducting campus outreach through facilitating workshops, tabling and other events while continuing to develop your own campus health initiative.
-Learn about different resources and services available to students
+2 (Spring) 1 Hour 20 HED 178G Take the lead on campus outreach through facilitating workshops, tabling, and other events while continuing to develop a campus health initiative.
+Learn about resources and services available to students.

-*For those in the Bridging Disciplines Program, the first semester class (HED 378I) meets the requirement for credit in Ethics and Leadership (under the Ethics of Health Care strand); Social Inequality, Health, and Policy (under Public Health as well as Family, Fertility, and the Life Course); and Social Entrepreneurship and Non-Profits (under the Health and Health Care strand).
+*For students in the Bridging Disciplines Program, the first semester course (HED 378I) meets requirements for credit in Ethics and Leadership, Social Inequality, Health, and Policy, and Social Entrepreneurship and Non-Profits.

 Questions?